 Whichever crab variety you use, make sure you purchase crab meat labeled “hand-picked” or “fresh-picked” which means that the crab meat has been picked through for shells and cartilage.
 (Still, it’s good practice to gently run your hands through the meat for any hard cartilage remnants.)

 Crab meat sold out of the shell has been cooked and can be consumed.
 It’s very rare to find raw crab meat sold out of the shell– it’s almost always cooked before it’s picked out of the shell.
 At the market, you can find canned, frozen, or fresh (refrigerated) crab meat.
 Unrefrigerated canned crab meat doesn’t have an ideal flavor for crab cakes.
 If you need to use canned, look for canned crab meat in the refrigerated section of your market.
 The fresher the crab meat, the better the crab cake will taste.
 Ask your grocer where to find the freshest crab meat in the store.
 I purchase fresh crab meat sold in a 1 lb plastic tub from the seafood counter in my grocery store.
 Sometimes the tubs are behind the glass or found on ice next to the seafood counter.

-For the absolute best crab cake, I recommend using lump crab meat or a mix of lump crab meat and backfin meat.
+For the absolute best crab cake (and crab dip!), I recommend using lump crab meat or a mix of lump crab meat and backfin meat.
 Lump crab meat guarantees those big mouthwatering bites of crab.
 Don’t worry, all the other ingredients are pretty inexpensive.